 WHAT The WIND SAID

 A specter is haunting the earth ... the specter of the Machine.
 That collusion of capitalism, government and technology that enriches a few, impoverishes many and all the while, despoils the biosphere.
 We develop new technologies for profit and to improve our lives, but ignore the long term environmental and social costs of such development.
-The result is climate change, increasing wealth disparity, ocean acidification and species extinction at rates unseen since the demise of the dinosaurs.
+The result is climate change, increasing wealth disparity and species extinction at rates unseen since the demise of the dinosaurs.
 Our world is dying ... one community … one birdsong at a time.

 Yet the blind parade of "progress" continues as we invent ever more powerful tools ... artificial intelligence, nanotechnology, synthetic biology ...
 Will we use these technological triumphs to patch up a broken paradise?
 Will we distinguish ourselves as a race of benign star-roving supermen?
 Or will our reptilian savagery extinguish us in war and ecological ruin?
 We ride the back of the many-headed technological beast and marvel at its power, but fail to note its swollen belly, pregnant with unwanted futures.

 "We must hammer the Machine before it hammers us!"
-This should be the rallying cry of every creative mind on the planet, for what can be more important than transforming capitalism into a more benign form?
+This should be the rallying cry of every creative mind on the planet, for what can be more important than transforming capitalism into a more benign expression?
 Alas, the art of our times (especially in the realm of public art) is little more than vapid entertainment ... plagiarized ornaments decorating the sides of buildings ... cogs in the economic system that fuels the Machine (and therefore, accessories to its brutality).
 My allegiance is thus not to any contemporary movement, but to the past ... to highly individualistic artists like Bosch, Blake, Shitao and a score of others who had something to say about the human condition ... artists who followed their private visions, even when it meant struggling long years in obscurity against the tides of esthetic fashion ...

 Artistic development is slow and contrary to the opinions of historians, rarely unfolds in a linear fashion.
 It is in fact, circular ...
 When I was young my technique was flawless, my sense of design impeccable, my knowledge of art and life deep beyond measure.
 But the older I become ... the less I know.
 At 40 I knew half as much as when I was 20.
 At 60 I became embarrassingly stupid.
 By the time I turn 80 I will have forgotten everything I ever knew.
 The circle will be complete.
 I will be as ignorant and free as a child.
 Perhaps then I'll finally make some great art ...